 In this situation, the bear doesn’t want to fight any more than you do.
 It is simply trying to communicate that you are too close.
 Try to appear non-threatening by remaining still and calm.
 Ready your bear spray by removing the safety lock.
 Speak in an appeasing voice and back away, increasing your distance from the bear.
 Leave the area immediately.

 Defensive responses that result in physical contact almost always involve grizzly bears surprised at close range, on a carcass or protecting young.
 The very few defensive attacks by black bears have been females protecting cubs (but these are very rare).

 If you encounter a bear on a carcass, get as far away from the bear’s cache as possible; leaving the area quickly and quietly preferably in the same direction you came in.
 If the bear is about to make contact, use your bear spray.
 Do not play dead and do not act aggressively.
 Get as far away from the food cache as possible.

 If a bear that is behaving defensively is intent on making contact, your first line of defence is always your bear spray.
-Point the nozzle just above the bear’s head so that the spray falls into the bears eyes, nose and throat.
-When it is 20 to 30 feet away, give it a long blast.
 That should be enough to discourage it and send it in the other direction.
-(Click here to learn more about bear pepper spray.)
+(Click here to learn more about how to deploy bear spray.)